ibm-cloud-docs/satellite/tenancy-model.md

 1. In the **Location** section, select the {{site.data.keyword.satelliteshort}} location where you want to create the cluster.
 Make sure that the location that you select is in a **Normal** state.

 1. In the **Operating System** section, select the operating system of the hosts that you want to use in the default worker pool of your cluster.
 In locations that are Red Hat CoreOS enabled, you can use either your Red Hat CoreOS (RHCOS) or Red Hat Enterprise Linux (RHEL) hosts.
-    In RHCOS enabled locations, when you want to add worker pools to your cluster, you can use RHCOS or RHEL hosts.
+    In CoreOS enabled locations, when you want to add worker pools to your cluster, you can use RHCOS or RHEL hosts.
 Make sure to attach hosts with the operating system that you want to use to your location before assigning them to a worker pool.
     {: tip}

 1. In the **Worker pools** section, configure the details for your default worker pool.